nowei/advent-of-code/2022/README.md

 day 14 - Simulation.
 One grain/one blocked wall piece at a time vs. actually writing out a map/setting for the problem; then the same, but with a floor.

 day 15 - Working with ranges and collapsing ranges, then iterating over things, kind of brute-forced for part 2.
+Looked up some ideas off reddit after finishing and came across one that could try to find diagonals with one-pixel gaps between the diamonds, then we can technically use the intersections of all the diagonals to narrow down the location.
+Combinatorially this sounds not terrible because the number of diagonals of width 1 are likely very small.
+This means at least an n^2 comparison between rhombuses to get the length of comparisons and where they possibly exist, which is limited by size/length.